About the FKI

 FKI participates in and contributes to the collective construction of many initiatives.
 We are working on a wide range of projects, big and small, globally and locally and we give talks and courses promoting change in FKI domains.

 The FKI domains originally consisted of free software, free/open standards, free/open education, free technology and free culture.
-In the last few years the FKI work has expanded to other areas, such as science, free/open hardware design, renewable energy, biodiversity and other economies. (see FKI Strategy).
+In the last few years the FKI work has expanded to other areas, such as science, free/open hardware design, renewable energy and other economies. (see FKI Strategy).

 The Free Knowledge Institute values freedom and sustainability through collaboration and empowerment.